Kunwar-Pratap/Kunwar-Pratap/README.md

 - 🌱 I’m currently learning **Data Structures And Algorithms**

-- 👨‍💻 All of my projects are available at [www.kunwarpratap.dev](www.kunwarpratap.dev)
+- 👨‍💻 All of my projects are available at <a href="https://www.kunwarpratap.dev" target="_blank">www.kunwarpratap.dev</a>

 - 💬 Ask me about **React, NextJS and JavaScript**